 Accessoria is a one or two-floor structure divided into several dwelling units having their own separate entrances from outside.

-Other Residential Building consists of school or company staff houses, living quarters for drivers and maids and guardhouses.
+Other Residential Constructions consist of school or company staff houses, living quarters for drivers and maids and guardhouses.

 Non-Residential Building includes commercial, industrial, agricultural and institutional buildings.